 Owl Diaries is a newer, colorful series.
 Caroline has enjoyed these.

-Eva’s Treetop Festival: A Branches Book (Owl Diaries #1)Eva Sees a Ghost: A Branches Book (Owl Diaries #2)A Woodland Wedding: A Branches Book (Owl Diaries #3)Eva and the New Owl: A Branches Book (Owl Diaries #4)Warm Hearts Day: A Branches Book (Owl Diaries #5)Baxter is Missing: A Branches Book (Owl Diaries #6)Owl Diaries Boxed Set, Books 1-5
+Eva’s Treetop Festival: A Branches Book (Owl Diaries #1)Eva Sees a Ghost: A Branches Book (Owl Diaries #2)A Woodland Wedding: A Branches Book (Owl Diaries #3)Eva and the New Owl: A Branches Book (Owl Diaries #4)Warm Hearts Day: A Branches Book (Owl Diaries #5)Baxter is Missing: A Branches Book (Owl Diaries #6)The Wildwood Bakery: A Branches Book (Owl Diaries #7)Owl Diaries, Books 1-5: A Branches Box Set

 Cobble Street Cousins

-I’ve mentioned the Cobble Street Cousins before.
+I’ve mentioned the Cobble Street Cousins before because Caroline absolutely adores these books.
 We’ve read this series aloud many, many times.
 They are sweet stories about three cousins who live with their Aunt Lucy for a year.

 Nancy Clancy Series

-If your daughter loved Fancy Nancy books, she might enjoy the next step up – Nancy Clancy.
+If your daughter loved Fancy Nancy books like mine did (see her sixth birthday party!), she might enjoy the next step up – Nancy Clancy.
 These are cute mystery stories perfect for girls.
 Caroline enjoyed these books.

 Trixie Belden Mysteries